-The team involved in creating artwork often includes marketers, copywriters, photographers, graphic designers and other stakeholders.
-There are frequently ways to improve efficiency, but this can require a change of workflow and the willpower to create change in the organization.
+The team involved in creating artwork often includes marketers, copywriters, photographers, graphic designers, and other stakeholders.
+There are frequently ways to improve efficiency, but this can require a change of workflow and the willingness to create change.

-Many organizations facing the challenge of how to reduce print artwork costs find timelines slip, which always means inflated costs in every area from professional services to printing and delivery costs.
-With better advance planning and templating, it is possible to create materials in very short timelines without those extra costs.
-The key is avoiding wasted time which everyone who has involvement in creating print artwork experiences.
+Many organizations facing the challenge of reducing print artwork costs find timelines slip, which means inflated costs in every area from professional services to printing and delivery costs.
+With better advance planning and templating, creating materials in very short timelines without those extra costs is possible.
+The key is avoiding wasted time, which everyone who has involvement in creating print artwork experiences.

 Deciding in advance the sizes and structure of the print artwork you need is the first step.
 Then it is a matter of consulting with your design team and creating templates, which reflect the campaign and brand values.

-By carefully thinking out every piece of artwork you will need in advance, it is much easier to have a coordinated set of materials ready.
-Illustrations and photography that can be used throughout a campaign can be prepared in advance, and any rights clearances or model releases prepared and cleared in advance for the duration of the campaign.
+By carefully thinking out every artwork you will need in advance, it is much easier to have a coordinated set of materials ready.
+Illustrations and photography that can be used throughout a campaign can be prepared in advance.
+Any rights clearances or model releases prepared and cleared in advance for the duration of the campaign.